-The list of criteria used to evaluate a paper is customisable.
+Since version 1.4, the list of criteria used to evaluate a paper is customisable.
 A default list is proposed (originality, quality, relevance, presentation and recommendation) you, if this suits you, you have nothing to do.

 Moreover, a weight (an integer) is now associated to each criteria, and the overal mark of a review is the weighted average of the marks given to the criteria.
-If $(C_1, w_1), (C_2, w_2), \ldots, (C_n, w_n)$ is the list of criteria, along with their weights, and m_1, m_2, \ldots, m_n are the marks of a review, then the overall evaluation is given by:
+If $(C_1, w_1), (C_2, w_2), \ldots, (C_n, w_n)$ is the list of criteria, along with their weights, and $m_1, m_2, \ldots, m_n$ are the marks of a review, then the overall evaluation is given by: